minhphan46/ar_object_detection/README.md

+# AR App with React Native 😎

+This project is an AR (Augmented Reality) application developed using React Native, designed to integrate AR into navigation and product detection.
+The app provides an immersive experience by allowing users to detect products and navigate to them using both 2D maps and 3D AR visualizations.

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).\
 We use [**Viro library**](https://github.com/viromedia/viro) that detects and displays images and objects in real-time, presenting lifelike 3D models through augmented reality (AR)🕶️

+## Technologies

+- **React Native**
+- **Viro - AR**
+- **Mapbox**
+- **Redux Toolkit**
+- **Mobile Sensors**

 # Video Preview